 As well as asserting the importance of ontological assumptions in social policy, the thesis develops a critical realist framework for their analysis.
 This framework is named ‘ontological social policy analysis’, and it is applied here to UK social security policy.
 The empirical research takes the form of a textual analysis and considers a number of key social policy documents.
 The analysis begins with the post-2005 ‘modernisation’ projects in the Conservative Party and the Liberal Democrats, and then goes on to consider their time in office as coalition partners (2010-2015), with a particular focus on the DWP and its flagship reform, Universal Credit.
 In the course of the analysis, a number of ontological contradictions are unearthed, each of which has the potential to significantly undermine the effectiveness of the policy reforms.
 Such findings demonstrate both the possibility and fecundity of ‘ontological social policy analysis’.

-My thesis was completed in May 2019.
-The full manuscript is available to view online via White Rose eTheses Online.
+My thesis was passed in May 2019 without corrections.
+The full manuscript is available to view via the following link: Ontological Social Policy Analysis.